-DataBasic is a suite of easy-to-use web tools for beginners that introduces concepts of storytelling and working with data.
+DataBasic is a suite of easy-to-use web tools for beginners to explore different sets of data.
 It is a project of the Engagement Lab at Emerson College and the MIT Center for Civic Media.

 |Ease of Use||★★★★✩|

 DataBasic comprises three tools to help you understand textual and tabular (tables) data: WordCounter, samediff, and WTFcsv.
 The tools were tested in classrooms and workshops to make sure they worked well and were easily understandable.
 Users can visualize the resulted information in a variety of useful formats that facilitate better understanding of the concepts (e.g., color-differentiated tables with graphic cues that can increase retention).

 - Data Basic Word Counter: Word Counter tells you the most used words and phrases in a document.
 It helps you quantitatively summarize your text so you can investigate how words are used.
 It creates a basic word cloud, but also does word counts, in several new interesting ways by breaking its analysis into a few different pieces — A word cloud, Top Words, Bigrams, and Trigrams.

 - WTF CSV: WTF CSV gives you a quick overview of a CSV file you upload.
 It’s designed for the data newbie who has no idea what to do with a spreadsheet.
 It helps a user peek behind all those columns and rows through some simple analysis by giving you the frequencies of each attribute (column) in a table, presenting it as a histogram or bar chart or word cloud depending which visualisation is most appropriate.
 It also provides a “What do I do next?” set of questions that can help prod the beginner.